-Moreover, the softening of the system as it learns, combined with the increasing correlation length, suggests that the system is indeed relaxing into the imposed boundary conditions that encode the linear transformation.
-Here, the imposed boundary conditions contain, however, more information than a simple scalar quantity, such as a strain amplitude\cite{keim2019memory}.
+Moreover, the softening of the system as it learns and the associated increase in of the correlation length suggest that the system is indeed relaxing into the imposed boundary conditions that encode the linear transformation.
+However, these boundary conditions contain more information than a simple scalar quantity such as a strain amplitude\cite{keim2019memory}.
 If the environment is simple enough, then the physical system can learn.
 However, given too complex an environment, it may not be able to learn.
 Of course, we have restricted ourselves to linear networks.
 Nonlinear networks enhance the learning capability, as has been clearly shown in ANNs and even in mechanical networks~\cite{stern2020continual}.
-The neuromorphic research domain has been actively seeking physical counterparts to facilitate autonomous weight updates.
+Neuromorphic researchers have been actively seeking physical counterparts to facilitate autonomous weight updates.
 This pursuit has led to the development of physical learning systems utilizing memristors~\cite{strukov2008missing}, nanoscale devices~\cite{kuzum2012nanoelectronic}, and transistors~\cite{jerry2017ferroelectric}.
-However, the intricate design requirements for each component present challenges in terms of robustness and scalability.
+However, the intricate design requirements for each component presents challenges in terms of robustness and scalability.
 We propose that soft materials might offer a more streamlined solution.
 These materials inherently exhibit self-adjustment to external conditions, as evidenced by the self-organization of granular systems in response to external driving~\cite{Corte2008,keim2011generic,hexner2020periodic} the adaptability of other disordered systems to external strain~\cite{pashine2019,hexner2020effect}.
 Consequently, they emerge as promising candidates for crafting physical learning systems.
 Moreover, the model introduced in Section \ref{sec:theory} provides insights into a potential training methodology for soft materials, be it particulate-based, such as a granular learner, where the topology of the system can change, or spring-based, such a spring network learner, where the topology of the network is fixed.
 By iteratively applying input and feedback boundary forces, the learning parameters can autonomously adapt to these forces to optimize a cost function.
 This approach paves the way for the creation of innovative disordered materials with neural network-like learning potential.
 We aim to validate this concept in our forthcoming research.